bcollazo/catanatron/README.md

   - Try Tensorforce with simple action space.
   - Try simple flat CSV approach but with AlphaBeta-generated games.
   - Visualize tree with graphviz.
 With colors per maximizing/minimizing.
+  - Create simple entry-point notebook for this project.
+Runnable via Paperspace.

 - Bugs: